terrorbyte/qcp/README.md

 ## 🧰 Getting Started

 * You must have ssh access to the target machine.
+  - You must be able to exchange UDP packets with the target on a given port.
+  - If the local machine is behind connection-tracking NAT, things usually work just fine.
+This is the case for the vast majority of home and business network connections.
+  - You can tell qcp to use a particular port range if you need to.
 * Install the `qcp` binary on both machines.
 It needs to be in your `PATH` on the remote machine.
 * Run `qcp --help-buffers` and follow its instructions.